yantra-core/Mantra.js/ReadMe.md

 ## Introduction

 Welcome to `@yantra-core/mantra` –  a versatile framework revolutionizing game development.

-Everything is a Plugin in Mantra, including the Physics and Graphics engines.
+Everything in Mantra is a [Plugin](#plugins), including the Physics and Graphics pipelines.

 Mantra currently supports Babylon.js, Phaser.js, and Matter.js.
 3D Physics via wasm is [coming soon](#features)!

 Mantra is designed for high-performance serverless physics and multiplayer environments while still making it easy to start up and quickly develop a local offline game.